jialuncao/jialuncao.github.io/_pages/about.md

 # 🔥 News
+- *2026.01.08*: &nbsp;🎉🎉 One paper 📑 ["Can Emulating Semantic Translation Help LLMs with CodeTranslation?
+A Study Based on Pseudocode"](https://arxiv.org/abs/2510.00920) has been accepted by **TOSEM 2026**!
+Congrats to Songqiang!
 - *2025.12.17*: &nbsp;🎉🎉 One paper 📑 "EmbedAgent: Benchmarking Large Language Models in Embedded System Development" has been accepted by **ICSE 2026**!
 Congrats to Ruiyang!
 - *2025.12.13*: &nbsp;🎉🎉 I am honored to receive the 🏆 **2025 Young Scientist Award in Engineering Science**, awarded by Hong Kong Institution of Science (HKIST).
 Only 1 recipient each year in Hong Kong 🎉
 - *2025.08.14*: &nbsp;🎉🎉 One paper 📑 "Vulnerability-Affected Versions Identification: How Far Are We?" has been accepted by **ASE 2025**!
 Congrats to Xingchu!